 Bachelor of Science (B.S.)Program Website

-Our ABET-accredited program features a practice-oriented curriculum and offers small classes with hands-on learning opportunities.
-Students will gain a thorough understanding of the concepts of electrical engineering and the principles behind electrical energy and power systems, control systems (including robotics and electronics applications), communications, electronics, electromagnetic fields (including cell phone technology and microwave systems) and computers (VLSI circuits and FPGA).
+WVU Tech's ABET accredited Electrical Engineering program provides students a thorough understanding of the concepts of electrical engineering and the principles behind electrical energy and power systems, control systems (including robotics and electronics applications), communications, electronics, electromagnetic fields (including cell phone technology and microwave systems) and computers (VLSI circuits and FPGA).

-Students also have a wide range of experiential learning opportunities, including co-ops, internships and undergraduate research projects.
+Students are also offered a wide range of experiential learning opportunities, including co-ops, internships and undergraduate research projects.

 Kayla Hoff grew up in Jackson County, West Virginia.
-Now she's a junior electrical engineering major at Tech with a background in professional writing and editing.
+She graduated with an electrical engineering degree at Tech.

-For the past two summers, Kayla worked as an electrical engineering co-op student for American Electric Power (AEP), where she was able to utilize what she learned in the classroom with real-life field experiences.
-In the summer of 2016, Kayla and her mentor worked on the development of a brand new substation .
-Through the designing process, she worked with several circuit blueprints and mathematical documentations.
+At Tech, Kayla worked for two summers as an electrical engineering co-op student for American Electric Power (AEP), where she was able to utilize what she learned in the classroom with real-life field experiences.
+In the summer of 2016, Kayla and her mentor worked on the development of a brand new substation.
 The experience she gained helped her prepare for oncoming courses and established a better understanding of electrical engineering.

 "The faculty members of WVU Tech are amazing," she says.
 "I would have never been able to gain the experience out in the field without their help."